 Care should be taken to watch for signal interference that may give inaccurate readings.
 The Tracing Line is only representative of the position of the buried utility if the field is UNDISTORTED.
-Do NOT base a locate solely on the Tracing Line

-If the signal is clear, the SR-60 will often show a straight signal line with very little distortion right up to a 90-degree tee, show a small amount of distortion as it follows around the curve, and then show a clear signal again as it resumes its travel after the tee.
+Do NOT base a locate solely on the Tracing Line straight signal line with very little distortion right up to a 90-degree tee, show a small amount of distortion as it follows around the curve, and then show a clear signal again as it resumes its travel after the tee.
 It shows very clearly when the line is turning.